ReactiveX/rxjs-tslint/README.md

 rxjs-5-to-6-migrate -p src/tsconfig.app.json
 ```

+**Note:** The rules use type checking to find all the instances of operators that need to be migrated to pipeables.
+This requires you to have `rxjs@5` installed so that tslint could find the correct type definitions.

 ## Use rules

 To use the exported rules without `rxjs-5-to-6-migrate`, use the `rulesDirectory` configuration property of `tslint.json`: